 Whenever I pick up a new video game to play, there’s always a lot of factors that go into any decision about game difficulty modes.
 Some games, like the Wolfenstein titles, I deliberately play on easy mode because I want defeating Nazism using bullets and aggression to be a power fantasy, and the easier they go down the more badass I feel.
 Sometimes the genre of the game impacts my difficulty choice, I know I suck at some first person shooters so I might just play on easy so I can see the story through.
 Sometimes it just comes down to how much free time I currently have, I might put a game on easy so I can finish it before the next big release I want to check out.

-There’s a lot of different reasons for people to pick different difficulty modes in games, but today I wanted to talk about a misconception I frequently see thrown around in discussions of games like Dark Souls, Cuphead, or The Binding of Issac.
+There’s a lot of different reasons for people to pick different difficulty modes in games, but today I wanted to talk about a misconception I frequently see thrown around in discussions of games like Dark Souls, Cuphead, or Super Meat Boy.
 Let’s talk about the concept that these games would be “ruined” with an optional easy mode, because of each game’s core narrative and gameplay focus on overcoming tough challenges.

 So, here’s the basis of the argument; The Dark Souls game series for example is often summarized best as being about carrying on when times get tough.
 The tone and setting are bleak, death is expected to be frequent, and the value in the game is overcoming a boss so powerful you thought you would never get past it.
 It’s a game about not giving up when things look their worst, and a number of players out there argue that adding an easy mode would undermine this core gameplay and narrative experience.
 If nothing in Dark Souls kills you because the game is too easy, is that stripping the player of experiencing aspects of the narrative as the creators intended?
 Does it split up the fanbase, so some players take different things away from the narrative because they had a different set of challenges placed in front of them?